 4. Road the wave through the pain.

-I was overwroughtt with sadness.
-I was lonely for Michael.
-I lost my ability to concentrate.
+I was overwrought with sadness and I was lonely for Michael.
+In fact, I lost my ability to concentrate.
 I could not read or watch television for the first year.
-I preferred spending my time alone with, my pooch, in my private world, thinking.
+And, I preferred spending my time alone with, my pooch, in my private world, thinking.
 I had no desire to engage in social conversation other than with my daughters.
-I could not remember anything negatives about my marriage.
+And, I could not remember anything negative about my marriage.

 My way of Survival: I did not fight or ignore any of my feelings or needs.
 I listened to my heart and ‘rode my wave.’